- Life in Schuylkill County

 There are plenty of opportunities to enjoy arts and entertainment in Schuylkill County.
 The Majestic Theater, located in Pottsville, hosts more than 50 events each year including live music, movies, stage productions, children’s shows and more.
 The Gabriel Chamber Ensemble has a 30-year history of performing chamber music masterpieces in Schuylkill County.
 The

 Schuylkill County Council for the Arts, housed in the former Yuengling Mansion, offers guided tours and year-round events.
-For art enthusiasts, the Walk In Art Center in Schuylkill Haven houses 16 individual creative studios for working artist and is open to the community for classes, workshops, art camps and informal discussions.
+For art enthusiasts, the Walk In Art Center in Schuylkill Haven houses 16 individual creative studios for working artists and is open to the community for classes, workshops, art camps and informal discussions.

 Now open to the public, Muhammad Ali’s former training camp now known as “Fighter’s Heaven” is located in Deer Lake, just south of Pottsville.